 A captive insurance program works by allowing a business to create its own insurance company to cover specific risks.
 The business pays premiums to the captive, which is owned and controlled by the parent company.
 This captive can develop customized policies tailored to the company's unique needs, handle claims directly, and retain any profits or unused premiums.
 By doing so, the business gains greater control over its insurance costs and risk management strategies.

+Are you interested in learning: how to form a captive, who manages a captive insurance program, types of insurance captives, or learn about captive insurance examples?
 Click here to learn more about the inner workings of the captive insurance model.

 Learn how shifting your perspective on risk management delivers tangible results to you, your company and your employees!